adonisjs/legacy-docs/3.0/views.md

 </div>
 ```

-In your index file you can just include the `message` view inside a loop.
+In your index file, you can just include the `message` view inside a loop.

 ##### resources/views/chat/index.nunjucks
 ```twig